 #4 Mdina Ditch Gardens – a peaceful stroll

-Mdina gardens, officially named Howard Gardens, form a natural border between the Silent City and the neighbouring Rabat.
-The ditch used to house 273 citrus and 7 olive trees but they were all replaced by lawn and stone paving by 2015.
+Mdina gardens, officially named Howard Gardens, form a natural border between Silent City and the neighbouring Rabat.
+The ditch had 273 citrus and 7 olive trees but they were all replaced by lawn and stone paving.

 Today, the gardens are a popular attraction, providing a quiet spot and beautiful views over the fortified city.
 What is more, they are regularly being used for food fairs, concerts and festivals, so make sure to ask in the tourist office.